vinod-amagi/architecture_doc_guidelines/arch_doc_req.md

 A system architecture document is living document through out the development of the software system.
 The document needs to evolve along with the system that it is describing.

-An arch document should have the following:
+An architecture document should have the following:

 1. Brief scope describing the software system with reference to requirements document.